Listen To This Article - Click Play

 In previous posts, we’ve told you about the different ways to view The Smokies – zip line, hot air balloon, ATV, etc. One method we haven’t mentioned is horseback riding.
 It is a relaxing way to take in your surroundings at a leisurely pace.
-There are plenty of option is you chose the equine-style of travel.
+There are plenty of options if you chose the equine-style of travel.

-Five Oaks has a 70-acre nature park with mountain
+Five Oaks Riding Stables has a 70-acre nature park with mountain

 In the Great Smoky Mountains